phenax/ts-types-runtime/README.md

 # TS Types lang [WIP]
-A runtime for ts types that turns it into a general purpose pure functional programming language!
+A runtime for ts types that turns it into a general purpose, purely functional programming language!

 Take a look at the [./examples](./examples) directory for examples on how to write a program in typescript types